-During the summer, all Campers will have the opportunity to go on at least one day special trip with their cabin outside of camp.
+During the summer, all campers will have the opportunity to go on at least one special day trip with their cabin outside of camp.
 This is a great way to take full advantage of our location near the High Peaks region of New York State's Adirondack park.
 These trips can include:

-Backpacking, hiking, and rock climbing trips throughout the breathtaking wilderness, and canoeing on magnificent lakes in the area, including the Saranac Lakes.
-Plus Sunrise hikes and Whitewater rafting trip, (one time each session + additional charges apply to this trip only)
+- Backpacking, hiking, and rock climbing trips throughout the breathtaking wilderness - Canoeing on magnificent lakes in the area, including the Saranac Lakes - Sunrise hikes and Whitewater rafting trip (one time each session + additional charges apply to this trip only)